dasubermanmind/SimplETL/README.md

 ## Integrations with SIMPETL

 1. Jupyter Notebook Integration [] What does this mean?
 My idea is simple.
-Lets spawn an ETL process that after the loading has been done we then spawn a Jupyter Notebook with the dataframe already loaded inside and maybe a couple operations loaded into the notebook.
+After we run an ingest we then spawn a Jupyter Notebook with the dataframe already loaded and maybe a couple operations loaded into the notebook.

 1. Scheduler.
 Use case so lets say you want to run a specific ingest at 1523 every second monday of the month.
 Well you could set up a cron job to get this done.
 But this feels like it should be native to SimplETL.